Azure/azure-sdk/_posts/2020-03-24-python-tracing.md

 ---

 Todays topic is diagnostics with Python applications.
 I have a fairly complex application, and something is going wrong.
+Azure provides a capability within Azure Monitor called transaction monitoring that tracks a transaction (such as an API call) from your application all the way through to the service that fulfills the request.
+This is powered by OpenTelemetry, a distributed tracing framework.

 As always, when learning a new technology, I simplify the application so I can see what is going on.

-We're actively soliciting feedback on distributed tracing, so let us know what you think of this functionality.

 Here is a really simple application:

 {% highlight python %}
 import os